 What is the IRS?

 Finally, the third division is the Large Business and International Division or LB&I. Here, the accountants and clerks are solely responsible for the tax documents sent in by large businesses and businesses with an international presence.
+Here, they process more complicated types of tax forms and ensure the content is up to date and compliant with law.
+Each employee in each of these divisions must have a deep understanding in terms of what the government may require of every individual or business.

 Because the IRS is contained within the Treasury Department, it’s vitally important that the work the IRS does is accurate.
-The Treasury and the entire government rely heavily on every tax dollar that is collected.
-And that’s why, as taxpayers, we are expected to honestly report every source of income.
+The Treasury and the entire government rely heavily on every tax dollar that is collected and that’s why, as taxpayers, we are expected to honestly report every source of income.

 Featured Online Programs